GENERAL LIGHTING & SIGN SERVICES, INC.

 Date Employer Location Nature Outcome

-Apr 26, 2017 Alabama Power Company FULTONDALE, ALABAMA Electrical burns, unspecified Hosp.
+Apr 26, 2017 Alabama Power Company FULTONDALE, Alabama Electrical burns, unspecified Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports